Everest was first summitted this day

 Today is the birthday of King Charles II.
 You know.
 Or you used to, at least.
 No, not the King Charles who got his head chopped off.
 But his son, the one who ended up hiding up an oak tree.

 And what's an oak apple?
 Well, it's a mutated leaf, caused by the gall wasp, whose babies inject chemicals into oak leaves to warp them into a nutritious nest for themselves.
 Isn't Mother Nature wonderful?

 We will be marking today with something a bit more appetising than an Oak Apple - a Apple Blossom Cocktail by Trader Vic.
-A remarkably effective combination of just two ingredients: Calvados (or applejack, if you must) and sweet vermouth with dashes of orange bitters.
+A remarkably effective combination of just two ingredients: Calvados (or applejack) and sweet vermouth with dashes of orange bitters.

 Join the Discussion